Losenmann/hacs-auth-aaa/README.md

    auth_aaa_ldap_attrib: ["givenName","memberof"]
    ```
 > [!IMPORTANT]
-> {} - is replaced by the username
+> {} - is replaced by the username.

-2. In the `configuration.yaml` file add the configuration, the authentication order matters
+2. In the `configuration.yaml` file add the configuration, the authentication order matters:
    ```yaml
    homeassistant:
      auth_providers: